kubernetes-sigs/external-dns/docs/proposal/multi-target.md

     *what it does* : attempts to fix issues with `plan` described in `Current Behaviour` section above.
 Included tests reveal the current problem with `plan`

-    *action*: rebase on master and make necessary changes to satisfy requirements listed in this document
+    *action*: rebase on master and make necessary changes to satisfy requirements listed in this document including back-reference to owning record

 3. https://github.com/kubernetes-incubator/external-dns/pull/326 - attempt to add multiple target support.